abdrahmansoltan/Jobify/README.md

 ## Getting Started

-This project require some prequesites and dependenscies to be installed, you can find the instructions below
+This project require some perquisites and dependencies to be installed, you can find the instructions below

-This project require some prequesites and dependenscies to be installed, you can view it online using this [demo](#). or you can find the instructions below:
+This project require some perquisites and dependencies to be installed, you can view it online using this [demo](https://jobify-abdelrahmansoltan.herokuapp.com/). or you can find the instructions below:

 > To get a local copy, follow these simple steps :